Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Introduction

-To address these challenges, Cluster-Regularized Optimal Transport (CROT) is proposed.
+To address these challenges, we propose \textbf{C}luster-\textbf{R}egularized \textbf{O}ptimal \textbf{T}ransport (CROT).
 Our approach is motivated by two key insights: (1) When one subset of data is missing entire features, a powerful way to infer those missing values is to align the distribution of the incomplete data with that of a related complete dataset.
-(2) Simply aligning global distributions might ignore the internal structure that is crucial in biology – specifically, the presence of distinct cell subpopulations or clusters (e.g. cell types, states).
+(2) Simply aligning global distributions might ignore the internal structure that is crucial in biology.
+Specifically, the presence of distinct cell subpopulations or clusters (e.g. cell types, states).
 Therefore, CROT augments the OT mapping with a cluster regularization term that preserves the similarity of cluster centroids (representative cell-type expression profiles) between the complete and incomplete data.
 By explicitly enforcing that the imputed data recapitulates the same cell-type structure as the reference data, we maintain inter-cell-type specificity and avoid collapsing distinct cell identities.
 The biological relevance of this strategy is clear.
 For example, if T cells and B cells form separate clusters in a fully observed dataset, our method strives to ensure that after imputation, T cells and B cells in the previously incomplete dataset are still well-separated and each cluster’s prototype expression remains accurate.
 Our contributions can be summarized as follows: